 Your fine art is a “product” in the eyes of the IRS.
 You make it, promote it, sell it, distribute it and handle customer service.
 That makes you an artist-entrepreneur, which means that there are a few business basics you need to attend to before you market your art.

 Don’t be discouraged by the length of the to-do list below.
-Instead, work your way through it, and build yourself a solid business base.
-If you have to get a personal loan then do it.
 The key is to get moving!
 When you’re done, you’ll be able to market your art knowing that you are clear on your responsibilities as an artist-entrepreneur, and that your rights are being protected.

 1. Set up a business bank account